Massachusetts Non Compete Lawyers

 Our non compete lawyers can help you at any stage of a dispute.
 The most common and critical moments for you to seek legal advice are described below.

 Consideration of a new non compete.
 When you are offered a new job and asked to sign a restrictive covenant, you now have the right to ten business days to review it and to consult with an attorney.
 We offer a same day turnaround non compete review to help you make an informed decision about the agreement you have offered.
 We will review whether the agreement includes garden leave and other provisions required under the new Massachusetts non compete law.
+Many employers are using free or cost templates from the internet that do not contain all of the required elements.

 We will also review the specifics about your industry and your job to analyze whether the agreement protects a legitimate business interest of your new employer.
 Finally, there are provisions that are common in non compete agreements that are not subject to the new law and that you should understand.
 These include non-solicitation clauses and nondisclosure agreements.